MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/rds-code-examples-in-microsoft-visual-basic-scripting-edition.md

 Use the following code examples to learn how to use the RDS objects, methods, and properties when writing in Microsoft Visual Basic Scripting Edition (VBScript).

+> [!NOTE]
- **Note**  Paste the entire code example into your code editor.
+> Paste the entire code example into your code editor.
 The example may not run correctly if partial examples are used or if paragraph formatting is lost.

 ## Objects